osx-tools/asahi-encrypt/README.md

     /dev/nvme0n1p{N}   -      btrfs Root (will be encrypted)

-  You can easily determine suitable root partitions using 'asahi-encrypt -l' or 'lsblk -f' command.
-Root partitions usually has 'fedora' label.
+  You can easily determine suitable root partitions using one of the commands: 'asahi-encrypt -l' or 'lsblk -f'.
+Unencrypted root partitions of a typical Fedora Linux installation are usually labeled as 'fedora'.

 OPTIONS:
     -m  - Just mount target system to /mnt